protozoa-nz/protozoa-nz.github.io/index.md

 We dream [new possibilities](http://www.scuttlebutt.nz) into being in our spare time.
 This work brings us strength and foresight in how and what we build.

 ## Human

+We love working with people.
 We don't just code - we are also skilled teachers, facilitators, and scrum masters.
 Our experience across domains makes us excellent guides and interpreters.

+Technology is hard.
+Communicating clearly and working together to solve problems is harder.
+We work with you to discover and solve problems in a creative and enjoyable way.

 ## Process